bruce-lu/bruce-lu.github.io/site/content/blog/build-web-site-by-hugo-within-hour.md

 ---
-title: How I built a Web Site on Github by Using Hugo within an hour
+title: How I Built This Web Site within an hour
 date: 2019-07-03
 draft: false
 ---

+## Objective

+Build a web site like this within an hour.

 ## Local env.